Audi · A7 · 2019

 NHTSA has not published a safety rating for the 2019 Audi A7.

-The most commonly reported complaint categories for the 2019 Audi A7 are electrical system (10 reports), steering,power train,electrical system (3 reports), unknown or other (2 reports).
+The most commonly reported complaint categories for the 2019 Audi A7 are electrical system (10 reports), steering,power train,electrical system (3 reports), engine (2 reports).

 Yes.
 NHTSA has 6 recalls on record for the 2019 Audi A7.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.